Doesn't everyone love The Office?

 This character evolved a lot over the course of the series.
 In the beginning, he came off as a know it all that spent a lot of time annoying Jim.
 And in turn, Jim spent a lot of time finding pranks to play on Dwight.
 Dwight, early on in the series, pretty much worshiped Michael and did whatever he said, but after Michael's eventual move across the country and departure from the show, Dwight really came into his own as a much more likable character who eventually fell in love with and married Angela.

 Dwight is the owner of a 60-acre beet farm that he used as a bed and breakfast.
 He also eventually bought the building where Dunder Mifflin was housed so he was a business owner and an owner of commercial real estate.
 Dwight and Angela had a young son, Philip, and therefore, the start of their estate plan should match Jim and Pam's.
 They need the big three along with a family trust and credit shelter trust provisions to help avoid estate taxes.
 It is important to note that Dwight was a business owner and a commercial real estate owner.
-The commercial real estate should definitely be put into either a realty trust or a Medicaid trust.
+Commercial real estate should definitely be put into either a realty trust or a Medicaid trust.

 Depending on Dwight's age and health, I would recommend whichever was better for him at the time.
 A Medicaid trust would help protect the commercial property from long-term care liens if he ever ended up in a nursing home, even though he said several times that he planned to die on his farm, and he and Angela got married in Schrute tradition while standing in their own graves.